-I have to commend the South Lake Regional Health Centre on an excellent diabetes education, support program and staffing.
+I have to commend the South Lake Regional Health Centre on excellent diabetes education, support program and staffing.
 Although I admit, the cohort in the pre-diabetes class was a little skewed towards the retired and me at 38 just didn’t fit in.
-Regardless, the day long course I attended in late January provided an overview of “Diabetes” and more importantly how to not to be one of the 4 out of 10 people in the class whose disease would progress to Type 2 Diabetes.
+Regardless, the day-long course I attended in late January provided an overview of “Diabetes” and more importantly how to not to be one of the 4 out of 10 people in the class whose disease would progress to Type 2 Diabetes.

-Exercise, diet, portion size, managed carbohydrate intake was to become my new norm, and fiber became my next best friend.
-Ok – lets put on the breaks a little – did he just say fiber?
+Exercise, diet, portion size, managed carbohydrate intake was to become my new norm, and fibre became my next best friend.
+Ok – lets put on the breaks a little – did he just say fibre?
 Sounds easy enough!
 However, when we had a little training session in the class on how to your a glucometer, I know I was in trouble – at the end of the training the nurse did a little roll-call on what our blood-sugar levels were – 4.5, 5, 6.5 – I don’t recall anyone being above 7.0 – that was until they came to me – 9.9 (anything under 10.0 two hours after a meal is considered normal).
 Only thing the diabetes education nurse emphasized in the class was that if through good diet, and exercised, It could take years for someone to progress from prediabetes to diabetes – in my case, the years were more like months as you can see in the chart.